rhendric/purescript/CHANGELOG.d/fix_anteaters.md

-* Use anteaters to clean up kitchen
+* Use anteaters to clean up rooms